scm-spain/api-down-checker/README.md

 This will be changed soon, don't worry.

+### Features
+- Interceptor automatically notifies you when the API is down when your requests fail.
+- Set your trusted and untrusted endpoints.
+- Checks connectivity to *Google.com* by default.
+- Customize the "is ok" criteria of the endpoints.
+- Caches the "is api down" result for 10 seconds to avoid doing too many requests.

+# Advanced

 ### Under the hood

 What do you do when a web page doesn't load?
 You check [google.com](www.google.com) to see if it's that web's problem or your connection.